joebrew/vilaweb/analyses/sep20/README.md

 #### Violent protests in United States - August 2017

 In August 2017, violent protests took place in Charlottesville, South Carolina (USA).
 White supremacists marched, and many counter-protestors also convened.
 There were violent clashes between the two groups and on August 12th a man drove his car into a crowd, killing one person.

+    Error: Insufficient values in manual scale.
+20 needed but only 16 provided.

 ![](figures/unnamed-chunk-12-1.png)